-2.4.1.2 The customer identification process should not start and end at the point of establishing the relationship but continue as far as the business relationship subsists.
-The process of confirming and updating identity and address, and the extent of obtaining additional KYC information collected will however differ from one type of financial institution to another.

-2.4.1.3 The general principles for establishing the identity of both legal and natural persons and the guidance on obtaining satisfactory identification evidence set out in this Manual are by no means exhaustive.
+- 2.4.1.2.
+The customer identification process should not start and end at the point of establishing the relationship but continue as far as the business relationship subsists.
+The process of confirming and updating identity and address, and the extent of obtaining additional KYC information collected will however differ from one type of financial institution to another. - 2.4.1.3.
+The general principles for establishing the identity of both legal and natural persons and the guidance on obtaining satisfactory identification evidence set out in this Regulation are by no means exhaustive.

-2.4.2 What is Identity?
+What is Identity?

-- 2.4.2.1 Identity generally means a set of attributes such as names used, date of birth and the residential address at which the customer can be located.
-These are features which can uniquely identify a natural or legal person. - 2.4.2.2 In the case of a natural person, the date of birth is required to be obtained as an important identifier in support of the name.
-It is, however, not mandatory to verify the date of birth provided by the customer. - 2.4.2.3 Where an international passport/national identity card is taken as evidence of identity, the number, date and place/country of issue (as well as expiring date in the case of international passport) are required to be recorded.
+- 2.4.2.1.
+Identity generally means a set of attributes such as names used, date of birth and the residential address at which the customer can be located.
+These are features which can uniquely identify a natural or legal person. - 2.4.2.2.
+In the case of a natural person, the date of birth is required to be obtained as an important identifier in support of the name.
+It is, bowever, not mandatory to verify the date of birth provided by the customer. - 2.4.2.3.
+Where an international passport/national identity card is taken as evidence of identity, the number, date and place/country of issue (as well as expiring date in the case of international passport) are required to be recorded.

-2.4.3 When Must Identity be Verified?
+When Must Identity be Verified?

-- 2.4.3.1 Identity is required to be verified whenever a business relationship is to be established, on account opening or during one-off transaction or when series of linked transactions take place.
-"Transaction" in this Manual is defined to include the giving of advice.
-The "advice" here does not apply to when information is provided about the availability of products or services nor applies to when a first interview/discussion prior to establishing a relationship takes place. - 2.4.3.2 Once identification procedures have been satisfactorily completed and the business relationship established, as long as contact or activity is maintained and records concerning that customer are complete and kept, no further evidence of identity is needed when another transaction or activity is subsequently undertaken.
+- 2.4.3.1.
+Identity is required to be verified whenever a business relationship is to be established, on account opening or during one-off transaction or when a series of linked transactions takes place.
+"Transaction" in this Regulation is defined to include the giving of advice.
+"Advice" here does not apply when information is provided about the availability of products or services when a first interview/discussion prior to establishing a relationship takes place. - 2.4.3.2.
+Once identification procedures have been satisfactorily completed and the business relationship established, as long as contact or activity is maintained and records concerning that customer are complete and kept, no further evidence of identity is needed when another transaction or activity is subsequently undertaken.

-2.4.4 Redemptions/Surrenders
+Redemptions/ Surrenders.